Plumastro/plumatotm/README.md

 ### Render Deployment

-This project is configured for easy deployment on Render:
+This project is ready for deployment on Render:

 1. Connect your GitHub repository to Render
 2. Create a new Web Service
 3. Set the build command: `pip install -r requirements.txt`
-4. Set the start command: `python plumatotm_api.py`
+4. Set the start command: `python plumatotm_core.py --help`
 5. Deploy!

-### Environment Variables

-Set these environment variables in your deployment:

-- `PORT`: Port number (Render will set this automatically)
-- `HOST`: Host address (usually `0.0.0.0`)
+### For Shopify Integration

+Once deployed on Render, Shopify can call your engine by:
+- Making HTTP requests to your Render URL
+- Passing birth data as parameters
+- Receiving JSON responses with animal compatibility results

 ## 📊 Output Files